Kraków Speedway: 1956 to 1965

-In 1956, the first club to be registered in Kraków was Auto Mobil Klub Nowa Huta (AMK Now Huta).
+In 1956, the first club to be registered in Kraków was Auto Mobil Klub Nowa Huta (AMK Nowa Huta).
 The team competed in the second league during the 1956 Polish speedway season.
 The following season AMK Kraków (as they were called for that season) competed in the third league south group during 1957.
 The stadium in Nowa Huta (Odmogile Street) was constructed in 1957 and at the end of the 1957 season the AMK club was dissolved but two teams were created by the names of Cracovia Kraków and Wanda Nowa Huta.

 Cracovia Kraków moved to a track in Borek Fałęcki and competed in the third league in 1958, they would compete until the end of 1960 when they were dissolved due to high costs.
 Meanwhile, Wanda Nowa Huta gained promotion to the second division in 1958 and then won the second division (East) in 1960.
 However, in 1961, Wanda was relegated and after four more seasons experiencing financial problems and poor results they withdrew from the league in 1965.